VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ### Drop-in replacement for Prometheus

-If you use Prometheus only for scraping metrics from various targets and forwarding those metrics to remote storage then `vmagent` can replace Prometheus. tupically, `vmagent` requires lower amounts of RAM, CPU and network bandwidth compared with Prometheus.
+If you use Prometheus only for scraping metrics from various targets and forwarding those metrics to remote storage then `vmagent` can replace Prometheus.
+Typically, `vmagent` requires lower amounts of RAM, CPU and network bandwidth compared with Prometheus.
 See [these docs](#how-to-collect-metrics-in-prometheus-format) for details.